Slide 1 Slide 2 Slide 3 Slide 4 Slide 5

 Q9.
 Define theoretical yield and actual yield?

-The amount of product calculated from a balanced chemical equation is called theoretical yield.
+The calculated maximum amount of product expected from a reaction.

-The amount of product obtained experimentally as a result of the chemical equation is called actual yield.
+The amount of product obtained from the actual experiment.

 Q10.
 What is a limiting reactant?
 How would you determine it?